 Community Festivals Fund

-Mid and East Antrim Borough Council invites applications for Community Festivals Fund grants up to £2,000 for festivals taking place before 31 March 2022.
+On Friday 4 August 2023.
+Council will open the Community Festivals Fund for festivals taking place before 31 March 2024.

-Council would particularly welcome applications for festivals that promote equality, target poverty and social exclusion and encourage cultural expression.
+Council would particularly welcome applications for festivals which promote equality, target poverty and social exclusion and encourage cultural expression.

 The Community Festivals Fund is a competitive scheme and festival organisers will be required to demonstrate how their festival meets the assessment criteria.
 There is no guarantee that successful applicants will receive the amount applied for.

 - Single Day Festivals - 100% funding up to £1,500

 Festivals must last more than 3 hours and must consist of more than one element.
 For example BBQ, children’s entertainment, music etc.